mazetoken/airdrop-tool/README.md

 `node airdropNFT.js`

-### Airdrop fungible cashtokens to fungible cashtokens holders/addresses (excluding TapSwap addresses)
+### Airdrop fungible cashtokens to fungible cashtokens holders/addresses (excluding TapSwap addresses; equal amount for each address)

-navigate to the main directory
+from the command line navigate to the main directory

 run